justkawal/grammer/README.md

 However, testing the library was more challenging than anticipated.
 If you have any case inaccuracy or false positives **please** submit an issue.

-And of course, You can clone this repository, install `mocha` and test it for yourself, and you'll see how it passes the **9900** tests successfully.
+And of course, You can clone this repository, install `grammer` and test it for yourself, and you'll see how it passes the **9900** tests successfully.

 ## License